-Upriver: You will be sleeping in a bunkbed in a larger room.
+Upriver in Nueva Italia: You will be sleeping in a bunkbed in a larger room.
 We will provide decent mattresses, blankets - Yes, it can cool down in the middle of the night! - and mosquito nets.
 Bring a set of single-bed sheets, your towel, and personal pillow.